 Our Farm ~ What we grow

-Our guests are invited to take home a fresh jar of honey or pick from the fruits, flowers herbs we grow.
+Our guests are invited to take home a fresh jar of honey or pick from the fruits, flowers, and herbs we grow.

 Honey from our Happy Honey Bees We have 60 hives of happy honey bees.
 Our bee farmer lovingly cares for the bees and helps us harvest the honey for you.
 We have bottles for you to take home.